jadonk/newsletter/2018-12/index.md

 # TODO: We should probably create an Amazon Smile affiliate link for future books.
 #
 book:
- title: Exploring BeagleBone®, Tools and Techniques for Building with Embedded Linux, 2nd Edition
+ title: Exploring BeagleBone® Tools and Techniques for Building with Embedded Linux 2nd Edition
  link: https://bbb.io/@2113
  body: <p>By Derek Molloy.<br><br>This popular book has now been updated to include both the PocketBeagle® and BeagleBone® Wireless in a second edition 20 percent larger than the first while detailing more well explained examples and applications.</p>
  image: https://github.com/cathywicks/newsletter/blob/gh-pages/static/images/HotoffthepressesDec18.jpg